 The table above shows the resources made available through the HOME program as well as program expenditures for the program year.
-For HOME, there was \$768,444 in funds made available for program use.
-In the program year, the Consortium expended \$135,076 with funds awarded in prior years 2017, 2019 and 2020.
-Funds were utilized in the amout of \$14,078 for TBRA and \$120,998 for admin of the HOME program.
+For the HOME program, there was \$829,807 in funds made available for program use from the annual allocation.
+In the program year, the Consortium expended \$123,813 with funds awarded in prior years 2017 and 2021 as well as current funds from program year 2022.
+Funds were utilized in the amount of \$5,087 for TBRA and \$118,726 for admin of the HOME program.